Correct Approximation of IEEE 754 Floating-Point Arithmetic for Program Verification: Introduction

 As a possible way of tackling the difficulties described until now, and enabling sound formal verification of floating-point computations, this paper introduces new algorithms for the propagation of arithmetic constraints over floating-point numbers.
 These algorithms are called \emph{filtering algorithms} as their purpose is to prune the domains of possible variable values by \emph{filtering out} those values that cannot be part of the solution of a system of constraints.
-Algorithms of this kind must be employed in constraint solvers that are required in several different areas, such as automated test-case generation, exception detection or the detection of subnormal computations.
-In this paper we propose fully detailed, provably correct filtering algorithms for floating-point constraints, which handle all values, including symbolic values (NaNs, infinities and signed zeros), and rounding modes defined by IEEE~754.
-Note that filtering techniques used in solvers over the reals do not preserve all solutions of constraints over floating-point numbers \cite{MichelRL01,Michel02}, and therefore they cannot be used to prune floating-point variables domains reliably.
+Algorithms of this kind must be employed in \emph{constraint solvers} that are required in several different areas, such as automated test-case generation, exception detection or the detection of subnormal computations.
+In this paper we propose fully detailed, provably correct filtering algorithms for floating-point constraints.
+Such algorithms handle all values, including symbolic values (NaNs, infinities and signed zeros), and rounding modes defined by IEEE~754.
+Note that filtering techniques used in solvers over the reals do not preserve all solutions of constraints over floating-point numbers \cite{MichelRL01,Michel02}, and therefore they cannot be used to prune floating-point variable domains reliably.
 This leads to the need of filtering algorithms such as those we hereby introduce.

+The choice of the IEEE~754 Standard for floating-point numbers as the target representation for our algorithms is due to their ubiquity in modern computing platforms.
+Indeed, although some programming languages leave the floating-point format as an implementation-defined aspect, all widely-used hardware platforms ---e.g., x86 \cite{Intelx8664} and ARM \cite{Armv8}--- only implement the IEEE~754 Standard, while older formats are considered legacy.

-Before defining our filtering algorithms in a detailed and formal way, we provide a more comprehensive context on the propagation of floating-point constraints from a practical point of view (Sections~\ref{sec:from-programs-to-floating-point-constraints} and~\ref{sec:constraint-propagation}), and justify their use in formal program analysis and verification (Section~\ref{sec:applications-to-program-analysis}).
+Before defining our filtering algorithms in a detailed and formal way, we provide a more comprehensive context on the propagation of floating-point constraints and its practical applications (Sections~\ref{sec:from-programs-to-floating-point-constraints} and~\ref{sec:constraint-propagation}), and justify their use in formal program analysis and verification (Section~\ref{sec:applications-to-program-analysis}).
+We also give a more in-depth view of related work in Section~\ref{sec:related-work}, and clarify our contribution in Section~\ref{sec:contribution}.